law-dwg/LSQR-CUDA/README.md

 |spmvCSRVectorShared|60.198              |

 ### cuSPARSE Transpose
 The transpose of a CSR matrix is its compressed sparse column, CSC, counterpart.
-A kernel for this operation was not explicitly developed for this work, as it was both difficult to design and difficult to find a good parallel implementation for it.
+A kernel for this operation was not explicitly developed for this work, as it is difficult to design and/or find a good parallel implementation for it.

 Also, as can be seen from the nvprof output, the transpose operation is only called once within the entire lsqr algorithm.
 It was, therefore, not seen as high priority seeing as it would have little impact on overall speedup.

-Therefore, the existing cusparseCsr2cscEx2 function within the cuSPARSE library was used.
+Therefore, the existing cusparseCsr2cscEx2 function within the cuSPARSE library is used.
 This implementation can be found in [matrixCUDA.cu](source/gpu/matrixCUDA.cu#37) More information regarding the cuSPARSE library can be found within the [CUDA toolkit documentation](https://docs.nvidia.com/cuda/cusparse/index.html).

 <a id="cuBLAS-DENSE"></a>